‘One Piece’ Manga Chapter 863: Secret Of Luffy’s Clones, Big Mom’s Wrath, Jinbei’s Desire And Courage Shown

 — Garp The Fist (@GarpJiJi) April 17, 2017

 Back at the ceremony, the chaos created by Luffy’s copies continue to irritate Big Mom, and she desperately tries to locate the real Luffy.
 Although Capone is quite pleased with the chaos that’s unfolding, his joy is rather short-lived because the real Luffy identifies himself.
-Realizing Luffy’s on his way to Mother Caramel’s photo, Capone confirms about the “Deadly Poison Gas Bullet, the KX Launcher.”
+Realizing Luffy’s on his way to Mother Caramel’s photo, Capone confirms the “Deadly Poison Gas Bullet, the KX Launcher.”

 Realizing she needs help, Big Mom summons her two powerful weapons, Zeus and Prometheus.
 Before Luffy can unleash his Gear attack, the Zeus cloud grabs him and strikes a powerful blow.
 Interestingly, the cloud manages to hold onto Luffy by snaring his hands and feet.
 After making sure Luffy has been rendered immobile, Big Mom shifts her focus to Commander Dogtooth, who informs her that the Straw Hats captain was after Mother Caramel’s photo.
-As expected, the revelation shocks the Yonko because the information is very confidential, and known to a select few family members only.
+As expected, the revelation shocks the Yonko because the information is very confidential and known to a select few family members only.

 This page is so cool yet so funny #OnePiece863 pic.twitter.com/73WGjFSiXD